 Foley; noun: Relating to or concerned with the addition of recorded sound effects after the shooting of a film.

-Foley Nights is an open event where audience members get the opportunity to directly participate in the act of making live ‘foley’, and are provided with all the materials and equipment needed to make live sound effects in direct response to a selection of film clips.
+Foley Nights is a participatory event where audience members get the opportunity to make live foley in response to a selection of film clips.

 Equipment

-Modus Arts provides specialist equipment including directional microphones and hydrophones (underwater mics), but asks venues to provide the following equipment:
+Modus Arts provides specialist equipment including directional microphones and hydrophones (underwater mics), but asks venues to provide the following:

 Target Audience: